View and increase Windows Virtual Memory (page file) settings

 - Select Properties.

-- In the Advanced tab click the Settings button under Performance.
+- On the Advanced tab, click the Settings button under Performance.

 - In Performance Options, click the Advanced tab and then click the Change button.

 In the Virtual Memory window, un-check the box for Automatically manage Paging file size for all drives, if checked.